-I recently bought the entry level Specialized Turbo Levo in carbon.
+I recently bought the entry-level Specialized Turbo Levo in carbon.
 It was that sale price that got me. $5,000 for an eMTB seemed like a reasonable amount.
 For someone on the fence, how could you say no?
-With post-pandemic overstock levels, they’ve been on sale this summer, and given how expensive e-bikes are, its unlikely discounts of this level will come around again.
+With post-pandemic overstock levels, they’ve been on sale this summer, and given how expensive e-bikes are, it’s unlikely discounts of this level will come around again. (turns out I was very wrong in regards to this build kit)

 Unfortunately, I find myself wishing I had spent a bit more and selected the Turbo Levo Comp Carbon.